$AdS_{5}$ black hole at N=2 supergravity: . supergravity

-where $g$ is the coupling constant and relates to the cosmological constant via $\Lambda=-6g^{2}$. $q$ is called the black hole charge and it can be related to the non-extremality parameter $\eta$ by using the relation $q = \eta\sinh^2 \beta$ [11, 12, 13], where the $\beta$ parameter is related to the electrical charge of the black hole.
-Notice that, in $q\rightarrow0$ ($\eta\rightarrow0$) limit, the line element in (3) is reduced to the line element of an extremal black hole (near extremal) with zero charge (infinitesimal charge).
-The coordinate $r$ is axis along the black hole which defined in the interval $0\leq r\leq\infty$.
-Let assume that the horizon of black hole is located at $r=r_{h}$.
-Also the boundary of space-time located at $r\rightarrow\infty$.
-There is the well known relation between the Hawking temperature, horizon radius and charge of black hole as the following [46],
+where $g$ is the coupling constant and relates to the cosmological constant [43] via $\Lambda=-6g^{2}$, $q$ is called the black hole charge and is related to non-extremality parameter $\eta$ by using the relation $q = \eta\sinh^2 \beta$ [8-10]. $\beta$ parameter is related to the electrical charge of black hole.
+We note that, in the $q\rightarrow0$ ($\eta\rightarrow0$) limit, the line element given by Eq.
+(3) reduced to line element of an extremal black hole (near extremal) with zero charge (infinitesimal charge).
+The coordinate $r$ is axis along the black hole and is defined in the interval $0\leq r\leq\infty$.
+Here, we assume that black hole horizon is located at $r=r_{h}$ and space-time boundary located at $r\rightarrow\infty$.
+Relation between the Hawking temperature $T_{H}$, horizon radius and black hole charge is given by [44],